LukasLLaebel/Terraria-clone/README.md

 	- 🌀 Added Perlin noise (smoother world gen)
 	- 🌳 Added trees to world generation
 	- 🕳️ Trees are walk throw have no collistion
+	- ⚒ Only axe can destroy trees
+	- 💥 Destroy one block and trees fell
 - 🎒 Player inventory
 	- 🔄 Choose between items
 	- 📦 Store blocks